How to Check Your Computer Specifications in Windows 11

 How to find computer specifications in Windows 11

-Windows Settings pane should look similar to the image below.
-In Windows Settings, click System, and select About on the right pane of your screen, as shown in the image below.
+In Windows Settings, click on System and select About from the right pane of your screen, as shown in the image below.

 On the System> About settings pane, under “Device Specifications” near the top of the screen, you’ll see your PC’s specifications with headers labeled each entry.

-Further down the list, under Windows specifications, you’ll also see what edition and version of Windows installed, the build number, and the Windows Feature Experience Pack.
+Further down the list, under Windows specifications, you will find the edition and version of Windows installed, the build number, and the Windows Feature Experience Pack.

 The System Information app details the computer’s hardware and software specs.
 If you need to copy these specifications, use them later and click the “Copy” button.